Vanessa del Rio: Career

 For her stage name, she took the name "Vanessa" from a childhood friend and "del Rio" from actress Dolores del Río at the suggestion of another friend who was a movie buff.

-Del Rio made her first adult film in 1974, and is credited as the first non-white woman to achieve stardom in the adult industry.
-Her enduring popularity is based on her enthusiasm, genuine passion, talent for specific acts, oversized clitoris and sense of humor, as well as her lush exotic beauty.
-In a span of 13 years, she appeared in 81 pornographic films and countless "loops" – 10 minute film clips produced for use in sex shop peep shows.
-Footage from her films has been included in at least 20 compilations marketed as original films due to her tremendous popularity.
+Del Rio made her first adult film in 1974.
+In a span of 12 years, she appeared in 81 pornographic films and countless "loops" – 10-minute film clips produced for use in sex shop peep shows.
+She retired from adult films in 1986, in part due to the AIDS scare prevalent at the time.
+She then worked as a feature dancer and magazine model.

-Vanessa's talent has been celebrated in lyrics by several rap artists, including Chubb Rock's "Just the Two of Us", Gangsta Boo's "Fuck You", The Game's "House of Pain", Ice Cube's "Roll All Day", and Junior Mafia's "I Need You Tonight" and "Get Money".
-She had a cameo in the "Get Money" music video.

-Though del Rio retired from adult films in 1984, in part due to the AIDS scare prevalent at the time, she returned to make six final films in 1986/87, following a stint as a bodybuilder, including the faux biopic Deep Inside Vanessa del Rio and The Devil in Miss Jones 3 for the notorious punk-inspired Dark Brothers.
-She then worked as a feature dancer and magazine model until tearing the meniscus in her knee onstage in 1996.
 After that she used her coding skills to create her own website, produce original content, continued to appear in magazines, and made special appearances at award shows and conventions.

-TV / Film appearances
+TV and film appearances

 During and after her porn career she appeared on many TV shows as herself, including a 1996 episode of NYPD Blue titled "Head Case" (Season 3, episode #15).

-In 2008, she made a cameo opposite Bernie Mac as the amourous "full-figured neighbor" in the film Soul Men, which also co-starred Samuel L. Jackson.
+In 2008, she made a cameo opposite Bernie Mac as the amorous "full-figured neighbor" in the film Soul Men, which also co-starred Samuel L. Jackson.

 Popular culture

-Del Rio is mentioned in Junior M.A.F.I.A.’s 1995 single "I Need You Tonight" as well as Ice Cube's "Giving Up The Nappy Dug Out" on Death Certificate (album).
+She has been mentioned in lyrics by several rap artists, including Chubb Rock's "Just the Two of Us", Gangsta Boo's "Fuck You", The Game's "House of Pain", Ice Cube's "Roll All Day" and Giving Up The Nappy Dug Out" on Birth Certificate, Digital Underground's "Freaks of the Industry" on their debut studio album Sex Packets, and Junior Mafia's 1995 single "I Need You Tonight" and "Get Money".
+She had a cameo in the "Get Money" music video.

+Her name appears in a sample used in the track "Sex Sluts'N'Heaven" by Depth Charge and Blowfly.

 In 2007, the German art book publisher TASCHEN released a deluxe, heavily illustrated biography, Vanessa del Rio: Fifty Years of Slightly Slutty Behavior edited by del Rio's long time friend Dian Hanson.

 A feature film, The Latin from Manhattan, based on del Rio's life, written and directed by Thomas Mignone, and starring Vivian Lamolli as del Rio began production in 2019.

+The Czech EBM band Vanessa was originally named Vanessa Del Rio in an allusion to the adult film star.
+They have since mentioned her in several interviews, as well as songs.